 Often when traveling through the forest of Voyageurs, I am reminded of the prescient quote by Sigurd Olson: “Here again was the silence, and I thought how rare it is to know it, how increasingly difficult to ever achieve real quiet and the peace that comes with it, how true the statement ‘Tranquility is beyond price’.”

-Here again was the silence and I thought how rare it is to
+Here again was the silence and I thought how rare it is to know it.

 In the busyness of the world with all its distractions, problems, and sadness, Voyageurs National Park is a refuge from it all.
 For a period of time, I can step out of the human world and slip into the natural world.
 Each day creatures live and die, and yet there is an eternal quality to everything in Voyageurs.